dominikh/go-tools/staticcheck/README.md

   by `encoding/binary`
 - `text/template.Template.Parse` and `html/template.Template.Parse` –
   Check that the template is syntactically valid
+- `net/url.Parse` - Checks that the URL is valid
 - `time.Sleep` - Checks that the call doesn't use suspiciously small (<120), untyped literals.
 This usually indicates a bug, where `time.Sleep(1)` is assumed to sleep for 1 second, while in reality